BoekhovenLab/Catalyst-poisoning/README.md

 We also calculate the yield of the anhydride as yield = $\frac {k4*∫[An]dt} {[F]_0}$ To fit the data, we used a homemade code inspired by previous works from [Hartley’s group](https://www.hartleygroup.org/).
 The fitting procedure has been adapted from examples in the internet [community](https://tavoglc.medium.com/parameter-estimation-for-differential-equations-part-i-ordinary-differential-equations-443c6ba112ae)

-Briefly, the code is meant to be run in a Google Collaboratory Jupyter Notebook to get the most out of the forms and interactive commands.
+The code is meant to be run in a Google Collaboratory Jupyter Notebook to get the most out of the forms and interactive commands.
 However, it can also be downloaded and run it locally on your computer.

 The code is appropriately explained _in situ_.
+- Héctor Soria Carrera wrote the code